mit-pdos/sigmaos/tutorial/03_code_walkthrough.md

     performance (such as `Put`, `Get`, and `WriteRead`).
   - `sessp`: This library defines messages for the session layer of SigmaOS.

+## Exercises

+The following exercises will help you get familiar with the core of the SigmaOS codebase.

-## Exercise 1: Create, write, and read files.
+### Exercise 1: Create, write, and read files.

 In this exercise, you will learn how to use the SigmaOS client API to manipulate files and directories.
 In order to do so, you will create a file,